 Currently, 10DLC messaging can send messages at a rate of 5 to 15 messages per second, and that number may go up in the future.
 So, a 10DLC number is much more capable for A2P text messaging than a local long code.

 Lower costs.
-10DLC numbers cost about the same as a local long code phone number.
+10DLC numbers have lower monthly costs than dedicated short codes, and cost about the same as a local long code phone number.
 So, businesses that can’t afford a short code number or don’t send enough messages to justify paying for a short code have a cost-efficient alternative.

 Additionally, businesses will be able to convert their existing landlines to 10DLC numbers.
 This means businesses can send more messages from their existing phone number, and won’t have to pay for an additional number to get 10DLC capabilities.